 Q. What processes does the Agency use to evaluate Agreement State performance relative to allegations?

-A. The Agency has established several tools relative to the handling of Agreement State allegations: IMPEP, which is dictated by Management Directive 5.6 and other associated implementing procedures; Management Directive 8.8; and STP Procedure SA 400, Management of Allegations.
+A. The Agency has established several tools relative to the handling of Agreement State allegations: IMPEP, which is dictated by Management Directive 5.6 and other associated implementing procedures; Management Directive 8.8; the NRC Allegation Manual (ADAMS Accession No. ML15147A700), and STP Procedure SA-400, Management of Allegations.

 Q. Is it appropriate to discuss the merits of an allegation during a Management Review Board (MRB) meeting for an IMPEP review?